rust-lang/this-week-in-rust/content/2016-08-16-this-week-in-rust.md

 - [Security Advisory for crates.io, 2016-08-15](https://users.rust-lang.org/t/security-advisory-for-crates-io-2016-08-15/6907).
 Please read, especially if you've renamed your GitHub account.
 - [Shape of errors to come](https://blog.rust-lang.org/2016/08/10/Shape-of-errors-to-come.html).
 A sneak peek at new & improved error formats in Rust.
 - [What’s new with “The Rust Programming Language”](http://words.steveklabnik.com/whats-new-with-the-rust-programming-language)?
-Second edition of TRPL book is coming up with [Carol Nichols](https://github.com/carols10cents) as a co-author.
+Second edition of TRPL book is coming up with [Carol (Nichols || Goulding)](https://github.com/carols10cents) as a co-author.
 - [Zero-cost futures in Rust](https://aturon.github.io/blog/2016/08/11/futures/). futures-rs is now ready for prime time!
 - [Futures in Rust](http://www.ishbir.com/post/2016-08-14-futures-in-rust/).
 Writing an Async Web API Wrapper - An excercise in learning Rust.
 - [Rust compiler walk-through: Introduction](https://gchp.ie/2016/08/09/rust-compiler-walkthrough-introduction/).